alpeykov/selenium-nunit/README.md

 6. **SearchForDeletedItem**
    - Description: Searches for the item, that had just been deleted.
    - Expected Outcome: Displays a message indicating no items found, and the "Add Food" button is visible.

+7. **Logout**
+   - Description: Logout from the current user.
+   - Expected Outcome: User is logged out.

+8.**Login**
+	- Description: Logs in with the recently created user.
+	- Expected Outcome: The user is successfully logged in.